-BNL follows Executive Order (EO) 13834, Efficient Federal Operations, which replaced EO 13693, Planning for Federal Sustainability in the Next Decade, in 2018.
-The order establishes sustainability goals for federal agencies with a focus on sustainability initiatives that save money and increase efficiency across the government with guidance, recommendations, plans, and numerical targets.
-DOE Order 436.1, Departmental Sustainability, provides requirements and responsibilities for managing sustainability within DOE to ensure facilities are working towards sustainability goals established in its Strategic Sustainability Performance Plan (SSPP) pursuant to EO 13834.
+DOE's plan establishes sustainability goals for federal agencies with a focus on sustainability initiatives that save money and increase efficiency across the government with guidance, recommendations, plans, and numerical targets.
+DOE Order 436.1, Departmental Sustainability, provides requirements and responsibilities for managing sustainability within DOE to ensure facilities are working towards sustainability goals established in its Strategic Sustainability Performance Plan (SSPP).
 Each DOE facility is required to have a Site Sustainability Plan (SSP) in place detailing the strategy for achieving these long-term goals and due dates and to provide an annual status.
 The requirements influence the future of the Laboratory's EMS program and have been incorporated into BNL's SSP.
-For a status summary of BNL's 2020 SSP, see Appendix E.
+For a status summary of BNL's 2021 SSP, see Appendix E.

 The Laboratory's Pollution Prevention (P2) Program is an essential element for the successful implementation of BNL's EMS.
 The P2 Program reflects the national and DOE pollution prevention goals and policies and represents an ongoing effort to make pollution prevention and waste minimization an integral part of the Laboratory's operating philosophy.
 Pollution prevention and waste reduction goals have been incorporated as performance measures into the DOE contract with BSA and BNL's ESSH Policy.
 The overall goal of the P2 Program is to create a systems approach that integrates pollution prevention and waste minimization, resource conservation, recycling, and affirmative procurement into all planning and decision making.
 The implementation of pollution prevention opportunities, recycling programs, and conservation initiatives continues to reduce both waste volumes and management costs.

-In 2020, the P2 Program resulted in nearly \$1.7 million in cost avoidance or savings and resulted in the reduction or reuse of approximately 0.9 million pounds of waste.
-Reduced revenue and volume of recyclables compared to previous years are a direct impact of limited operational status caused by the COVID-19 pandemic.
-The P2 Program funded 15 new proposals, investing approximately \$21,500.
-The proposals involved reducing risk, promoting use of bio-friendly alternative products, improving small energy efficiency projects or reducing water, and promoting overall environmentally sustainable business practices.

-The baseline recycling rate goal for federal facilities is 50 percent.
-BNL's annual average recycling rate consistently outperforms the baseline.
-The 2020 annual recycling rate was 63 percent.

-As a testament to its strong environmental program, the Lab received the Green Electronics Council's Electronic Product Environmental Assessment Tool Gold Award, the DOE's GreenBuy Award, and a second GreenBuy Prime Award.
+In 2021, these efforts resulted in nearly \$1.5 million in cost avoidance or savings and approximately 2.8 million pounds of materials being reduced, recycled, or reused annually.

 BNL continues to decrease its energy consumption and increase savings.
-In each of the past ten years, the water consumption total was approximately half the 1999 total-a reduction of nearly a half billion gallons per year.
-In 2020, natural gas was used to meet over 99 percent of the heating and cooling needs of the Laboratory's major facilities, further reducing greenhouse gas (GHG) emissions.
-Additional information on natural gas and fuel oil use can be found in Chapter 4.
+In the past ten years, water consumption total was approximately half the 1999 total-a reduction of nearly a half billion gallons per year.
+In 2021, natural gas was used to meet over 99 percent of the heating and cooling needs of the Laboratory's major facilities, further reducing greenhouse (GHG) emissions.
 The Laboratory also scheduled operations at the Relativistic Heavy Ion Collider to avoid peak demand periods.
-This reduced the electric demand by approximately 25 megawatts, saving approximately \$1.4 million in electric demand costs.

-In 2020, BNL maintained its contract with the New York Power Authority, resulting in an overall cost avoidance of \$29.1 million.

-In addition, the 2020 output from the Lab's Long Island Solar Farm (LISF) was 48 million kWh and resulted in an avoidance of approximately 26,000 tons of carbon.
+This reduced the electric demand by approximately 25 megawatts (MW), saving approximately \$1.4 million in electric demand costs.
+BNL also maintains a contract with the New York Power Authority that resulted in an overall cost avoidance of \$26.5 million for 2021.
+In 2021, BNL's energy supply included 120 million kWh of clean, renewable hydropower energy, 1.0 million kWh of on-site generated solar photovoltaic (PV), and 24 million kWh of purchased renewable energy certificates (REC).
+In addition, the 2021 output from the Lab's Long Island Solar Farm (LISF) was 48.9 million kWh and resulted in an avoidance of approximately 27,055 tons of carbon.
 Chapter 2 of this report further describes these and other sustainability efforts, as well as implementation of BNL's EMS and P2 Program, in more detail.